The second largest moa species

 Additionally, the first century after the arrival of the Polynesians on the island is referred to as the “Moa-Hunter Period”.
 For the people, the moa was easy prey.
 After the extinction of the birds, the Maori turned to obtaining their food through fishing and cultivating crops.

 Support this blog!
 If you enjoyed this post, please consider making a small donation.
 Every contribution, no matter how small, makes a difference.
 Your donation helps me keep the blog ad-free and without paywalls, ensuring that all readers have free access to the content.
-You can easily donate through this link.
+You can easily donate through the donate button.
 Every amount counts and is greatly appreciated!
 Thank you for your support!